Statistical Complexity and Optimal Algorithms for Non-linear Ridge Bandits: Introduction

 This curious scaling is better motivated by understanding the behavior of an optimal learner.
 At the beginning of the learning process, the learner has very little information about $\theta^\star$ and tries to find actions having at least a constant inner product with $\theta^\star$.
 Finding such actions are necessary for the learner to eventually be able to get sublinear regret.
 As we will discuss later, loosely speaking, finding a single such action is also \textit{sufficient} to get a sublinear regret.
-In other words, there is an additional \emph{burn-in period} in the learning process: \begin{enumerate} \item In the burn-in period, the learner aims to find a good \emph{initial action} $a_0$ such that $\jiao{a_0, \theta^\star}\ge \text{const}$ (say 1/2); \item After the burn-in period, the learner views the problem as a linear bandit and starts learning based on the good initial action $a_0$. \end{enumerate} This burn-in period is not unique to $f$ being cubic and occurs for many choices of the link function.
+In other words, there is an additional \emph{burn-in period} in the learning process: \begin{enumerate} \item In the burn-in period, the learner aims to find a good \emph{initial action} $a_0$ such that $\jiao{a_0, \theta^\star}\ge \text{const}$ (say 1/2); \item After the burn-in period, the learner views the problem as a linear bandit and starts learning based on the good initial action $a_0$. \end{enumerate} As will be apparent later, the learning phase is relatively easy and could be solved in a similar manner to linear bandits.
+However, both the complexity analysis and the algorithm design in the burn-in period could be challenging and are the main focus of this paper.
+This burn-in period is not unique to $f$ being cubic and occurs for many choices of the link function.

 Understanding the above burn-in period is important for non-linear bandits due to two reasons.
 First, the burn-in period results in a fixed \emph{burn-in cost} which is independent of $T$ or $\varepsilon$.
-This burn-in cost could be the dominating factor of our sequential problem in the high-dimensional setting - in our toy example, the burn-in cost $\Theta(d^3)$ dominates the learning cost $\Theta(d\sqrt{T})$ as long as $T=O(d^4)$.
+This burn-in cost could be the dominating factor of our sequential problem in the high-dimensional setting - in our toy example, the burn-in cost $\Theta(d^3)$ dominates the learning cost $\Theta(d\sqrt{T})$ as long as $T=O(d^4)$, which is a reasonable range of acceptable sample sizes.
 Second, the long burn-in period requires new ideas of \emph{exploration} or \emph{experimental design}, which is a central problem in the current era of reinforcement learning.
 As a result, understanding the burn-in period provides algorithmic insights on where to explore when the learner has not gathered enough information.
+Similar burn-in costs were also observed in \cite{garivier2019explore,huang2021optimal}.

 The main contributions of this paper are as follows: \begin{itemize} \item We identify the existence of the burn-in period for general non-linear ridge bandit problems, and show that the two-stage algorithm which first finds a good initial action and then treats the problem as linear is near optimal for both parameter estimation and regret minimization. \item We prove lower bounds for both the burn-in cost and the learning trajectory during the burn-in period, via a novel application of information-theoretic tools to establishing minimax lower bounds for sequential problems, which could be of independent interest. \item We provide a new algorithm that achieves a small burn-in cost, and establish an upper bound on the learning trajectory during the burn-in period. \item We show that other ideas of exploration, including the UCB and oracle-based algorithms, are provably suboptimal for non-linear ridge bandits.
 This is also the first failure example of UCB in a general and noisy learning environment. \end{itemize}